Recreational Training

 Deep Adventure Scuba offers PADI DSAT Tec Rec classes.
 Technical diving is not for most divers, but for some, the rewards are great to visit places most divers will never see.
 It also allows divers to extend their dive duration beyond recreational no-stop limits within recreational depths of 130′.

-TEC Basics or TEC sidemount are a great courses to introduce divers to technical diving in either the Backmount or sidemount configuration.
+TEC Basics or TEC sidemount are a great courses to introduce divers to technical diving in either the backmount doubles or sidemount configuration.
+In these courses Students will learn the basic principles and skills for diving in a technical configuration.

 PADI DSAT TECREC Training: